Xenovative/WA-BOT/README.md

 ## 🤖 About WhatsXENO

 WhatsXENO is a powerful, multi-platform AI assistant that brings the power of large language models to your favorite messaging platforms.
-With support for WhatsApp, Telegram, and more, it offers a seamless AI experience across all your devices.
+With support for WhatsApp, Telegram, Facebook Messenger, and Instagram, it offers a seamless AI experience across all your devices.

 ### 🌟 Key Highlights
 - **Multi-Platform**: Works on WhatsApp, Telegram, and more